Best Men's Winter Boots of 2024/25

 What we didn’t like: Can still absorb water at heights over 4.5”

-None of us like slipping on snowy surfaces, and Kamik decided they’d had enough.
-The Kamik Nation Plus men’s winter boots won our award for the Best Winter Boots for Hiking thanks to their snow tire-like tread and their grippy-rubber soles.
-The sub-$100 price didn’t hurt our decision, either.
-While the Kamik Nation Plus boots still had their downfalls—not entirely waterproof, for one—these budget-conscious boots would make a great investment for a few seasons of slick weather.
+The Kamik Nation Plus men’s winter boots won our award for Best Winter Boots for Hiking thanks to their snow tire-like tread and their grippy rubber soles.
+While they had their downfalls, these budget-conscious boots would make an excellent investment for a few seasons of slick weather.

-Think about where you’re hiking and for how long, do some risk assessment, and choose from there.
 For most hikers, we think the Kamik Nation Plus will be all you’ll need—and at a great price.

 Muckboot Arctic Sport Boots warmth, traction—all at a remarkable price.